 Can you imagine?
 How fantastic would it be for a show like Daredevil which is a great story in and of itself, but also very much an old-school, male-centric sort of property, to predominantly feature a female villain in that way?
 One that’s already been established to be just as complex, layered and sympathetic as any of the male protagonists?
 Sign me up for that immediately.

-Hopefully new show-runner Doug Petrie (alongside Marco Ramirez), who spent much of his time on Buffy the Vampire Slayer writing for complicated female villain Faith, can help make that happen.
-The women of Daredevil are already a big step forward for the MCU as far as its presentation of female characters is concerned – but there is certainly room for improvement, and the universe of Hell’s Kitchen could still be more female-friendly.
+- Hopefully new show-runner Doug Petrie (alongside Marco Ramirez), who spent much of his time on Buffy the Vampire Slayer writing for complicated female villain Faith, can help make that happen.
+The women of Daredevil are already a big step forward for the MCU as far as its presentation of female characters is concerned like professional cleaners toronto but there is certainly room for improvement, and the universe of Hell’s Kitchen can be be more female-friendly.
 But, there’s significant progress here, and all these ladies represent different facets of that improvement.
 That’s something worth celebrating.
 Bring on Season 2!